The application period for 2018 grants is now open.

 Application Guidelines/Project Requirements

-- Eligibility - CTRI members with PI eligibility (described above).
+- Eligibility - ACTRI members with PI eligibility (described above).
 Become a member: http://ctri.ucsd.edu/about/membership/Pages/membership-application.aspx

-- Although all eligible investigators are encouraged to apply, in instances of evenly scored proposals, funding preference will be given to investigators and research teams from divisions that have not previously engaged in dissemination and implementation research.
+- Although all eligible investigators are encouraged to apply, in instances of evenly scored proposals, funding preference will be given to investigators from research teams that have not previously engaged in dissemination and implementation research, or received ACTRI support.

 - The proposed research project cannot overlap with, or be a logical extension of, ongoing funded research.